 This brings us to 1981 and the Scottish Kennel Club Knock-Out Competition … an all breeds inter-club series of events, which lasted for many months and required staying power.
 Happily the cocker people and their charges were the eventual winners.

 Although an idea for a Club Magazine had been mooted many years before it was not until 1980 that our first Year Book appeared, the front cover of which was designed by our artist friend, Brian Foster.
 As you will see his artwork is carried as part of this site and remains as our present day Year Book covers.
 The Year Book also details the work carried out by our 3 ladies who run the Cocker Spaniel Rescue Service, which forms a vital part in the Club’s activities.
-The Year Book is free to all current Members at home and overseas and in the year 2000 we produced the first Year Book in full colour.
+In the year 2000 we produced the first Year Book in full colour.

 By Margaret Struthers